ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/961450.jpg)](https://osu.ppy.sh/community/forums/topics/2014502)

-[Yorushika - Dakara Boku wa Ongaku o Yameta](https://osu.ppy.sh/beatmapsets/961450#osu) by ::Awaken::{ user=1380253 }, [Crystar](https://osu.ppy.sh/users/4071785), ::Delis::{ user=1603923 }, [Flask](https://osu.ppy.sh/users/959763), ::kanor::{ user=3131236 }, [ponbot](https://osu.ppy.sh/users/8939857), and ::TtmnZk::{ user=2495509 }\
+[Yorushika - Dakara Boku wa Ongaku o Yameta](https://osu.ppy.sh/beatmapsets/961450#osu) by ::Awaken::{ user=1380253 }, ::Crystar::{ user=4071785 }, ::Delis::{ user=1603923 }, ::Flask::{ user=959763 }, ::kanor::{ user=3131236 }, ::ponbot::{ user=8939857 }, and ::TtmnZk::{ user=2495509 }\
 250 BPM, 4:02 | 3.52★ – 7.45★\
 *description written by ::chiv::{ user=6701656 }*

 gooooood morrrrrrning to all the beautiful Yorushika fans!! 😃😆😍😘😘 the rest of y'all... 🥱😐😒 gm I guess 😠

-Straight from your Spotify Wrapped, [Yorushika - Dakara Boku wa Ongaku o Yameta](https://osu.ppy.sh/beatmapsets/961450#osu/2012763) arrives to take its rightful place as this month's first Popular Playcounts pick. ::Awaken::{ user=1380253 }, [Delis](https://osu.ppy.sh/users/1603923), ::Flask::{ user=959763 }, and a bunch of other classic mappers bring their own takes on one of the most iconic J-pop anthems of the last decade.
+Straight from your Spotify Wrapped, [Yorushika - Dakara Boku wa Ongaku o Yameta](https://osu.ppy.sh/beatmapsets/961450#osu/2012763) arrives to take its rightful place as this month's first Popular Playcounts pick. ::Awaken::{ user=1380253 }, ::Delis::{ user=1603923 }, ::Flask::{ user=959763 }, and a bunch of other classic mappers bring their own takes on one of the most iconic J-pop anthems of the last decade.
 Jump into a field of aim and alt control, as each collab and difficulty has that extra flair making them stand out from the rest.

 Not much else for me to say here, but for you?
 VOTE YES!